AKDev32/AKDev32/README.md

 ## 🛠️ About Me

-Aman Kumar is a driven Computer Science Engineering undergraduate (B.Tech 2027) at I.K.
-Gujral Punjab Technical University, specializing in MERN Stack development.
+Aman Kumar is a driven Computer Science Engineering undergraduate (B.Tech 2027) at Punjab Technical University (PTU), specializing in MERN Stack development.
 The focus is building scalable, user-centric web applications that address real-world challenges.

 A strong foundation in Data Structures & Algorithms (200+ problems solved on LeetCode and GFG) is present, showcasing problem-solving skills.
 Expertise spans dynamic front-end interfaces with React.js and robust back-end APIs with Node.js and Express.js.
 Actively deepening the understanding of System Design principles to architect high-performance and maintainable code.